 Alameda/Grant Park was laid out as an exclusive sub-division in 1909 and later added to the City of Portland.
 It has streets of older, architecturally interesting homes (lots of Tudors), and trendy neighborhood shops.
 It has a high level of community and school involvement, which has made it a local favorite.
 Most sales prices are between $600,000 to $1,200,000.

-Irvington is walkable an old and quaint downtown that runs along NE Broadway.
+Irvington is walkable, and has an old and quaint downtown that runs along NE Broadway.
 Lloyd Center, one of Oregon's first Malls is located a few blocks furhter South of here.
 The Rose Quarter, along with the Moda Center (formerly the Rose Garden) and the Oregon Convention Center are at the western edge of Irvington.
 Clusters of small restaurants are within walking distance of most homes.
 The entire neighborhood of Irvington is a National Historic District; it is one of the oldest established neighborhoods in Portland.
-The homes tend to be Victorian in style and most have been beautifully restored over the years.
-Residents of Irvington tend to be managerial types with only 30% of the households having children.
-Average sales prices are $700,000 - $1.3M.
+The homes tend to be Victorian or Craftsman in style and most have been beautifully restored over the years.
+Residents of Irvington tend to be managerial and professional types with only 30% of the households having children.
+Most homes are $700,000 - $1.5M.

 Laurelhurst is a close-in residential area of 1,817 homes with Laurelhurst Park at the heart.
 This neighborhood has circular medians planted with roses and statues of famous founders.
 Homes range from modest bungalows (not so modest prices) to Georgian mansions.
 Unlike Irvington, Laurelhurst is home to families.
 People chat over the front porch and take life a bit slower.
 Even though living in this area requires a healthy budget, you won't see many high-end cars here.
 Residents care more about their families and community, than their wheels.
 Average sales prices are $650,000-$1,200,000.
 Check out our NE Portland Pinterest page.